Rigidification of connective comodules: The derived cotensor product

 \subsection{Coflat Comodules}

 We show here, in Proposition \ref{prop: coflat=fibrant}, that fibrant $C$-comodules in the model category $\comod_C$ are precisely the \emph{coflat $C$-comodules}.
-In particular, this will show that the cotensor product of fibrant $C$-comodules remains fibrant (see Corollary \ref{cor: cotensor of fibrant is fibrant}), a key argument in the proof of Theorem \ref{thm: derived cotensor product}.
+In particular, this will show that the cotensor product of fibrant $C$-comodules remains fibrant (see Corollary \ref{cor: cotensor of fibrant is fibrant}).